Bring the matter before the court of justice (former courts of first instance/high court)

 You must file a complaint with the court by subpoena or by request.

-The request is possible when the amount of your requests does not exceed €5,000 or in certain matters laid down by law or regulation (for example in matters of guardianship or parental authority).
+The request is possible when the amount of your requests does not exceed €5,000 or in certain matters laid down by law (for example in matters of guardianship or parental authority).

-In determining the value of the dispute, the total amount of the claims must be taken into account.
+To determine the value of the dispute, the total amount of applications.
 You may not be able to quantify the value of the dispute (for example, if you request cancelation of a contract).
 In this case, you must file a summons with the court.

 If you agree with your opponent to have your dispute resolved in court, you can use a joint motion.